Portable SMB Server, Client, and system driver solution for various devices

 The world – leading commercial SMB file sharing solution

 YNQ is the Visuality Systems SMB Server and Client solution developed for non-Windows systems to allow interoperability with Windows-based machines.
 Written in ANSI C and being hardware independent, YNQ is highly portable to different platforms and can run on any processor.
 With YNQ incorporated, a system can write, edit, copy, delete and update over the network without transferring the entire file to the local disk.
-While offers excellent performance YNQ only requires a small resource footprint, which makes it ideal for embedded and IoT systems.
+While it offers excellent performance, YNQ only requires a small resource footprint, which makes it ideal for embedded and IoT systems.

 Reasons to choose YNQ